Range Rules and Safety Polices

 • Each Member is responsible for reading and following all club rules for themselves AND their family members and guests.
 Members are responsible for the actions of their family and guests.

-• Engaging in ANY activity not covered by these rules and not approved by the Board is PROHIBITED.
+• Engaging in ANY activity not covered by these rules and not approved by the Board is NO EXCEPTIONS

-• Remove all of your targets, spent cases and trash before leaving the shooting area.
+• Remove all targets and trash before leaving the shooting area.
+Trash cans and brooms are provided in every shooting area.

 • Unsafe gun handling or un-sportsman like conduct are grounds for revocation of membership.